kavindaperera/pump-it-up-170446l/README.md

   * `subvillage`: 19287 distinct values

 #### High Correlation
-- Some highly correlated features were identified and some were droped.
+- Some highly correlated features were identified and less informative features were droped.
   *  `extraction_type_group`, `extraction_type` and `extraction_type_class`
   *  `management_group` and `management`
   *  `payment` and `payment_type`